Clauric/GMIT-Programming-and-Scripting-Assignment/README.md

   while aFactor >= cResult:                                                   # While the factor being checked is greater than the result
 ```

 The code runs while aFactor is greater than the cResult.
-This is due to the <a href="https://www.khanacademy.org/math/pre-algebra/pre-algebra-arith-prop/pre-algebra-arithmetic-properties/v/commutative-law-of-multiplication">cummutative properties</a> of multiplicants.
+This is due to the <a href="https://www.khanacademy.org/math/pre-algebra/pre-algebra-arith-prop/pre-algebra-arithmetic-properties/v/commutative-law-of-multiplication">commutative properties</a> of multiplicands.
 This helps reduce the number of attempts the code needs to complete.

 The code calls out a number of specific cases, in order to increase the scripts speed.